Flexible and fast timer module with two analog inputs.

 - Identify torsional and angular vibrations

-- Combined software and hardware module made up of award-winning high speed timer AT2 & analysis software IfTA TrendViewer
+- Combined software and hardware module consisting of the fiber-optic sensor LMM2, the award-winning high speed timer AT2 & the analysis software IfTA TrendViewer

 - Flexible design and compatibility with common sensor principles

 One speaks of torsional vibrations when a rotating system oscillates about one of its axes.
 In doing so, a part of the rotational energy usually leads to the periodical twisting - or torsion - of a component in the oscillating system.